History of Chickasaw Co, MS

 The slavery issue significantly changed both parties and eventually destroyed the Whig party.
 Southern Democrats were split by the Compromise of 1850 and those in favor of the Compromise joining with the Whigs to form the Union Party.
 Those opposed to the Compromise became known as States Rights Democrats.

 In the beginning, the Chickasaw Co voters chose to preserve the Union.
 They elected J. T Griffin and T. S. Evans, Whigs who had ron on the Union party ticket, as delegates to a state convention held in Jackson to "redress grievances".
-When Jefferson Davis resigned from the U. S. Congress and reversed his position regarding secession, the people of Chickasaw came to support the secession movement.
+When Jefferson Davis

 In 1853, the Democrats split in earnest at their state convention.
 Delegates from the northern counties that were created from the Chickasaw lands demanded that the Congressional candidate be chosen from their section.
-In 1856 when the newly formed Republican party came on strongly with an anti-slavery plank, state Democrats forgot their differences.
+In 1856 when the newly formed Republican

+Whigs were faced with the choice of joining with the Democrats or the newly formed American Party.
+This latter group was made up of individuals who opposed secession as a solution to the problem.
 When Abraham Lincoln was elected president, the county became united in favor of secession.
-Jehu Orr, a States Right Democrat, and Cyrus B. Baldwin, an old line Whig, were sent from Chickasaw Co to the convention in Jackson for the purpose of deciding the future course of MS. These two men were of one mind, casting their votes in favor of secession.
+Jehu Orr, a States Right Democrat, and Cyrus B. Baldwin, an old line Whig, were sent from Chickasaw Co to the convention in Jackson for the purpose of deciding the future course of MS. These two men were of one mind, casting their votes in favor of

 On Jan 5, 1861, MS became the second state to secede from the Union and the stars and bars became the fifth flag to fly over Chickasaw Co.
 A new and tragic chapter in the history of Chickasaw Co began.

 In April 1861, Confederate guns opened fire on Ft.
 Sumpter, SC and the War Between the States began.
+In Chickasaw Co, patriotism

-In Chickasaw Co, patriotism quickly reached a high pitch.
+quickly reached a high pitch.
 Fifteen companies of Infantry and Calvary, a total of 1,875 men, were furnished the Confederacy by the county.

-Communities of the county often raised their own units, such as the Buena Vista Rifles and the Spartan Band, and these small units were assigned as needed throughout the Confederate Army to become part of larger forces such as the Army of the TN and the Army of Northern VA.
-Chickasaw Co men served in every theater of the war and hardly a significant battle was fought in which Chickasaw Co soldiers were not a part.
+Communities of the county often raised their own units, such as the Buena Vista Rifles and the Spartan Band, and these small units were assigned as needed throughout the Confederate Army to become part of larger forces such as the Army of the TN and the Army of

 One outstanding general officer, William Feimster Tucker, was produced.
 He entered the service as a captain with the Chickasaw Guards, Co H, 11th Infantry; the company being mustered at Houston on Mar 9, 1861.
 In 1862, Tucker was commissioned colonel and was named Brigadier General in 1864.
 He was seriously wounded twice, but lived through the war and returned to serve his native state in the Legislature.
 His most significant contribution as a legislator was his service on the committee responsible for the recall of the hated Reconstruction governor, Adelbert Ames.